Aanandrai/Learning_Microservice/Scalable Microservice/readme.md

 - All requests go to the **gateway** server (port 3000).
 - Requests to `/stress-test` are forwarded to **server1** (`http://localhost:3001`).
 - Requests to `/` are forwarded to **server2** (remote, via port forwarding).

+---

+## Scalability Features

+- **server1** and **server2** uses Node.js `cluster` and `os` modules to utilize all CPU cores, allowing it to handle more concurrent requests efficiently.
+- Each service is independent, allowing for isolated scaling, updates, and deployments.
+- The gateway acts as a reverse proxy, enabling centralized routing and potential load balancing.

+---